 All but two of SpareBank 1 Forsikring’s asset managers have signed the UN’s principles for responsible investment.
 The company employs a broad range of instruments to ensure responsible investment of its portfolio.
 SpareBank 1 Forsikring describes its policy here.

-Investments done by management services mediated through the bank
+Investments done by management services intermediated through the bank

 Odin Forvaltning delivers the bulk of the bank’s mutual fund products.
 This also means that the majority of mutual funds that the bank offers its own customers adhere to Odin Forvaltning’s policy for responsible investment, described in the previous chapter.
 As a distributor, the bank can exert influence on potential mutual fund providers through its negotiating power and through good, close dialogue with its customers.
 The bank cannot itself steer investment, but has at its disposal several instruments for influencing providers to follow up on their own positions so that the businesses make good choices.

 Retail Banking at SpareBank 1 SMN is responsible for following up on mutual fund providers.
-As from 2018 the bank will oversee to what extent mutual fund providers comply with the bank’s guidelines regarding negative screening on social and environmental criteria.
+As from 2018, the bank has overseen mutual fund providers’ compliance with the bank’s guidelines regarding negative screening on social and environmental criteria.
 This work will be followed up by continuous random checks on asset managers’ products to verify compliance.
-As at 31 December 2017 this work had yet to commence.
 (GRI FS11)

 The bank is concerned to manage savings in mutual funds in a sustainable manner.
-This means that environmental, social and business-ethical (ESG) factors are an important aspect of the bank’s asset management.
-The bank aims to offer a range of sustainable mutual funds in the course of 2018.
+This means that environmental, social and governance (ESG) factors are an important aspect of the bank’s asset management.
+The bank aims to offer a range of sustainable mutual funds.
 The diagram below describes the supplier chain of mutual fund products.
 ODIN and other fund managers put together mutual fund products with investments in selected companies.
-The mutual fund products are then mediated to customers through the bank.
+The mutual fund products are then intermediated to customers through the bank.

 Investments carried out by SpareBank 1 SMN Utvikling and the gift fund

 The gift fund is financed by the bank’s net profit.
 The fund prioritises projects in the field of innovation, business development, culture, sports, the environment and humanitarian causes.
-The fund’s resources are in an account with the bank, and it annually donates about NOK 60m distributed fairly equally between grassroot sports, culture and business development.
-(GR I 201-1 aii)
+The fund’s resources are held in an account with the bank, and it annually donates about NOK 60m distributed fairly equally between grassroot sports, culture and business development.
+(GRI 201-1)